foliedun/foliedun.github.io/_posts/2024-06-26-tpm-bitlocker-stealing-key.markdown

 # Final considerations

-That's all friends, if you got so far thank you for your time and see again soon.
+That's all friends, if you got so far thank you for your time and see you again soon.

 # References